ChaoticaDev/UberSnip-Markup/README.md

 Harness the power of PHP using HTML Markup

 # Overview
   UberSnipMarkup simply put, is a lexer; HTML markup is parsed, converted to PHP, and then executed.
-You can harness the power of PHP using pure Markup code.
+You can harness the power of PHP using almost pure Markup code.

 ##  Usage